edsu/inst126/modules/13/exercise.md

     http://192.168.0.101/api/ht4E04Dq3umptpRXiHqZLFzEBiJcJhypKWBxWT81/lights/1
     http://192.168.0.101/api/ht4E04Dq3umptpRXiHqZLFzEBiJcJhypKWBxWT81/lights/2

-### 5. Lights On/Off
+### 5. Light Color

-You can change the state of one of the lights by doing an HTTP PUT of some JSON data to a URL like:
+You can change the state of one of the lights by sending an HTTP PUT request containing some JSON data to an API URL like:

     http://192.168.0.101/api/ht4E04Dq3umptpRXiHqZLFzEBiJcJhypKWBxWT81/lights/1/state
     http://192.168.0.101/api/ht4E04Dq3umptpRXiHqZLFzEBiJcJhypKWBxWT81/lights/2/state

 The requests module has a *put()* method that lets you send data to a URL.
-You can use *put* method's *json* parameter to pass in data to send as JSON.
-See if you can post this Python dictionary as JSON to turn on and off a light:
+You can use *put* method's *json* parameter to pass in the Python data to send as JSON.

-    {"on": False}

-or:

-    {"on": True}

-### 6. Color

 The lights use a particular type of code (a list of floats) for color.
-You can update the color by sending a PUT request to the light's state URL, just as you did to turn them off and on.
-But in the case of changing the color you will send a dictionary that contains a key "xy" that points to a list of float values.
+You can update a light's color by sending a PUT request containing JSON data for a dictionary that contains a key "xy" that points to a list of float values.

+For example sending a PUT request to the state URL containing this JSON payload will turn that light Red:

     {"xy": [.6, .3]}

-When sent correctly to the lights this "xy" value will turn the light you addressed red.
-Here are the values for Red, Green and Blue for your team to
+Here are the values for Red, Green and Blue for your team to use:
-use:

 ```python
 red = [.6, .3]